amAbishek/gemini/README.md

-I am learning merging
+I am learning merging.
-i added this in edit
+i added this in edit.
-this is retracting the change
+this is confusing .